ironman5366/learn-blog/_posts/2016-03-02-Lesson02-NeuralExample.md

 When searching for an example of beginner-level code, I'm looking for three things.

 - Easy to Install
-  - A lot of popular libraries are really hard to install get all the dependencies for.
+  - A lot of popular libraries are really hard to install.
 And this isn't help by a write-once approach to installing (e.g. tensorflow binaries only are compatible with up to python 3.5).
 We feel your pain here.
 That's why we're providing a simple requirements.txt that should work to install.

 - Code that's simple to run, and easy to understand
   - Examples that use things like MNIST are great in theory, but they can be hard to re-use for other applications.
 They also require downloading, and are kind of advanced for an introduction.
 That's why we'll just teach it how to add, using data we generate **inside** the code